-This article seeks to examine the presence and place of students who are not Catholics in Catholic schools from the perspective of official church documents.
+This article seeks to examine the presence and place of students who are not Catholics in Catholic schools from the perspective of official Church documents.
 Within these selected text extracts students are referred to as several different categories that belong to the central organising MCD of students in Catholic schools and are bound by the central activity of attending Catholic schools.
-The focus of these extracts is the various categories generated for the students who are not Catholic.
-Tracing the development of the subtle changes made to these categories in each of the documents chronologically, affords further insights into the ways they have been positioned in Catholic schools between the years 1965 and 1998.
-Table 1 on the following page outlines all categories assigned to students, their category bound predicates (their activities and attributions) as well as implied attributions.
+The focus of these extracts is the various categories generated for the students who are not Catholics.
+Tracing the development of the subtle changes made to these categories in each of the documents chronologically, affords further insights into the ways they have been positioned in Catholic schools between the years 1965 and 1997.
+Table 1 below outlines all categories assigned to students, their category bound predicates (their activities and attributions) as well as implied attributions.
 Each document extract is analysed separately.